Who We Are

 Chris Sayer

 Chris Sayer joined the Farm Bureau Board of Directors in 2008.
 He is a fifth-generation Ventura County farmer.
-Earlier in his career, Chris served as an officer in the U.S. Navy, and qualified as an aircraft commander in P3C patrol aircraft.
+Earlier in his career, Chris served as an officer in the U.S. Navy and qualified as an aircraft commander in P3C patrol aircraft.
 He subsequently worked in Silicon Valley for several years, before returning to Ventura County and purchasing a 23-acre avocado ranch east of Santa Paula, where he now lives with his wife, Melissa.
-Chris is the manager of Petty Ranch, his family’s avocado and lemon operation in Saticoy.
+Chris is the manager of Petty Ranch, his family’s avocado operation in Saticoy.
 He serves on the boards of Associates Insectory and Citrus Mutual Water Company.

 Jason Cole

-Jason Cole is a third-generation avocado, citrus and cattle rancher from Santa Paula.
+Jason Cole is a third-generation avocado, citrus, and cattle rancher from Santa Paula.
 He is a 2009 graduate of Cal Poly San Luis Obispo with a Bachelor in Agricultural Science.
 Jason was a member of Class 42 of the California Agricultural Leadership Foundation Program.
 He is also a past member of Region 9 CALF Alumni Group.
 From 2012 to 2014, he was chairman of the Farm Bureau of Ventura County’s Young Farmers & Ranchers committee, serving in that capacity as an advisory member of the FBVC Board of Directors.
 He also served on the CAC governance committee and Santa Paula Rotary Club.
 Currently, Jason is an active member of the California Avocado Commission board.

 Will Pidduck